How to Manage Sore Muscles and Joint Pain

-You work hard all week, so when the weekend finally rolls around you want to play just as hard.
-There's nothing like a few rounds of golf, a hike in the mountains, or an intense workout at the gym to reinvigorate you.
+You work hard all week, so when the weekend finally rolls around, you want to play just as hard.
+There's nothing like a few rounds of golf, a hike in the mountains, or an intense workout at the gym to help you feel recharged.

-But all of that activity can result in soreness and stiffness that shows up a day or two later.
-Don’t be sidelined by muscle pain.
-Find out the causes and proper treatments so you can stay on your game.
+But all of that exercise can cause soreness and stiffness that shows up a day or two later.
+Don't get sidelined by muscle pain.
+Find out the causes and treatments so you can stay on your game.

 What's Causing My Sore Muscles?